Pharmaceutical formulation: Tablet

 The dissolution time can be modified for a rapid effect or for sustained release.

 Special coatings can make the tablet resistant to the stomach acids such that it only disintegrates in the duodenum, jejunum and colon as a result of enzyme action or alkaline pH.

 Pills can be coated with sugar, varnish, or wax to disguise the taste.
+Pharmaceutical ingredients such as APIs can also be coated with a ResonantAcoustic mixer for controlled release and taste-masking.